bordonj/romanNum/README.md

 ## Specs

 Describe: romanNum()
-Test: 'Convert each appropriate value to its appropriate symbol.'
+Test: 'It should convert each appropriate value to its appropriate symbol.'
 Code: romanNum(1)
 Expected Output: I

+Test: 'It should convert numbers less than 4 to the appropriate number of I characters.'
+Code: romanNum(2)
+Expected Output: II